 Final Thoughts

 Target Disk Mode is a helpful utility for transferring data from your old Mac to the new one.
-Using it is very straightforward and easy enough for even a beginner.
+Using it is straightforward enough for even a beginner.

 Hopefully, you can now effectively use Target Disk Mode for transferring your files.
 If you have any questions or run into difficulties, feel free to drop a comment below.